Doubleaai/bank-marketing-analysis/README.md

 - Bias awareness: Job, age, and education-based targeting could unintentionally cause discrimination.
 Recommendations will be reviewed for fairness.

 ---
+## Dashboard Access

+The interactive Tableau dashboard for this project is available here: [View Dashboard](YOUR_TABLEAU_LINK_HERE)

+It contains:
+- Overview of subscription rate trends and customer segmentation
+- Demographics breakdown by job, age_band, and marital status
+- Contact method effectiveness (cellular vs telephone)
+- Predictive modelling results integrated into a visual interface

 ## Dashboard Design